 Like regular Treasury bonds, TIPS are also guaranteed by the full faith and credit of the United States Treasury.
 The interest you receive from TIPS is taxable under federal income tax, but exempt from state and local income tax.

 Of course because some inflation is expected, the inflation protection in TIPS does not come for free.
 The interest rate on TIPS is typically lower than that on regular bond of the same term.
-For example at the time this writing, the interest rate on a 10-year TIPS is about 1.3%, while the interest rate on a 10-year Treasury bond is about 2.8%.
-If the Consumer Price Index increases by 1.5% a year in the next ten years, an investor will receive the same return from either the 10-year TIPS or the 10-year nominal Treasury bond.
+For example when the interest rate on a 10-year TIPS was 0.76%, the interest rate on a 10-year Treasury bond was 2.88%.
+If the Consumer Price Index increases by 2.12% a year in the following ten years, an investor would receive the same return from either the 10-year TIPS or the 10-year nominal Treasury bond.